vseryakov/backendjs/README.md

       all requests with such cookie will be authenticated, the primary use for this is Web apps
    - `_session=0` - clears all sessions cookies, if no session or no cookies provided returns an error for not authenticated request
-   - `_accesstoken=1` - returns new access token to be used for subsequent requests without a signature for the current account, the token is short lived with expirtion date returned as well.
+   - `_accesstoken=1` - returns new access token to be used for subsequent requests without a signature for the current account, the token is short lived with expiration date returned as well.
 This access token can be used instead of a signature and is passed in the query as `bk-access-token=TOKEN`.

+      Example:

+              /auth?_accesstoken=1
+                { id: "NNNNN...", alias: "Test User", "bk-access-token": "XXXXX....", "bk-access-token-age": 604800000 }

+              /message/get?bk-access-token=XXXXXX...

 ## Accounts
 The accounts API manages accounts and authentication, it provides basic user account features with common fields like email, name, address.